 More than 90% of customers read reviews before making a purchasing decision.
 This means most of your potential sales are at the mercy of what former customers say about your products or services.

-Unfortunately, study after study has concluded than an unhappy customer is more likely to leave a review than a happy customer.
+Unfortunately, study after study has concluded that an unhappy customer is more likely to leave a review than a happy customer.
 The web has many more Simon Cowells than Paula Abduls – especially if you’re a brand.
 People expect satisfaction when they pay for something.
 If they don’t get it, you and all your potential customers will hear about it.

 In a world where gratification is often expressed through silence, you’ll need a tactful way of asking your customers to speak up about what you’re doing right.